-This ETSI Standard (ES) has been produced by ETSI Technical Committee Electromagnetic compatibility and Radio spectrum Matters (ERM), and is now submitted for the ETSI standards Membership Approval Procedure.
+This ETSI Standard (ES) has been produced by ETSI Technical Committee Electromagnetic compatibility and Radio spectrum Matters (ERM).

 Introduction

 The present document is an ETSI standard for amplifiers and preamplifiers used for broadcast TV and sound reception from 47 MHz to 862 MHz.